Krushna-Nanda/University_exam/MATH/04_unit .md

    A connection between two vertices, represented as an ordered or unordered pair.
    - Example: (v1, v2) or {v1, v2}.

-4. **Adjacency**:
-   Two vertices are adjacent if there is an edge connecting them.
-   - Example: If (v1, v2) is an edge, v1 and v2 are adjacent.

 5. **Degree**:
    The degree of a vertex is the number of edges incident to it.
    - In-degree: Number of edges directed into the vertex (for directed graphs).